Elsbeth Kasser: Biography

 After the end of the civil war, she returned to Switzerland.
 In February 1940, on a medical mission, along with a group of volunteers from the Swiss Red Cross, she went to Finland, which was under attack by the Red Army.
 She briefly worked in the hospitals in Helsinki.
 In 1940 she was sent to the Gurs internment camp, which housed around 15,000 Spanish refugees and more than 6,000 Jewish deportees from Germany, by Maurice Dubois, who was the director of the Secours Suisse aux Enfants, a part of the Swiss Red Cross.

 In Gurs, she founded the first "Swiss barracks" in which food and physical care were provided to the inmates.
 She also organized educational and cultural activities for the inmates with help of a group of artists who include Leo Bauer, Max Lingner, Julius Collen Turner and Horst Rosenthal.

 After her father's death in 1943, she became an inspector of Swiss refugee camps.
 In 1944 she was involved in the evacuation of children from France who were in danger across the border near Delle.
 In June 1945, she was also part of the "Buchenwald Children" campaign, supported by the Swiss donation aid organization, in which 370 children including Jan Krugier were brought to Switzerland from the Buchenwald concentration camp, Germany.

 She represented the Swiss Red Cross at the executive committee of a national level Children's Aid organization in Switzerland.
 She travelled to Austria and Hungary to set up aid projects.
-Between 1953 and 1973, while working at the Waidspital in Zurich, she made pioneering contributions in occupational therapy.
+Between 1953 and 1973, while working at the Waidspital in Zürich, she made pioneering contributions in occupational therapy.
 She also worked for the welfare of physically challenged people.

 Kasser's collections of inmates art that include drawings, watercolors and photographs were donated to the Skovgaard Museum, Denmark in 1986.

 To recognize her service in Vienna, she was awarded with the Florence Nightingale Medal from the International Committee of the Red Cross in 1947.

 She died in Steffisburg on 12 May 1992.
 In 1994, a foundation, based in Thun, was named after her.